-Up to 18 small to medium businesses will receive a comprehensive waste audit and one-on-one consultation to scope a suitable project for the facilitated action learning program.
-A Project Scoping Forum will be held for participants to meet and present their project ideas.
+Up to 18 small to medium businesses receive a comprehensive waste audit and one-on-one consultation to scope a suitable project for the facilitated action learning program.
+A Project Scoping Forum is held for participants to meet and present their project ideas.

-The action learning will kick off in February 2019 with a Program Launch, followed by a series of four workshops, where participants will explore their problem and develop their action plans.
+The action learning kicks off with a Program Launch, followed by a series of four workshops, where participants explore their problem and develop their action plans.

-Throughout 2019, the action learning sets will meet regularly to share the learning from their attempts to implement their plans, challenge each other and offer support.
-Between sessions, the facilitator will provide one-on-one mentoring in the workplace.
+Across the following 7 months, the action learning sets meet regularly to share the learning from their attempts to implement their plans, challenge each other and offer support.
+Between sessions, the facilitator provides one-on-one mentoring in the workplace.

 What is business resource efficiency?

 In business terms, focusing on resource efficiency means optimising processes to limit consumption of materials, and reduce the output of waste products.
 Benefits can be measured in cost savings and reduced impact on the environment.
 Businesses can build resilience and increase competitiveness, in preparation for potential future changes in resource availability and customer requirements.

 The program seeks to target small to medium Tasmanian businesses, with up to 200 full time equivalent employees.
-Participants will be sought across all industry sectors however the action learning sets formed may focus on specialised groups or supply chains, where such specialisations emerge during consultation.
+Participants are sought across all industry sectors however the action learning sets formed may focus on specialised groups or supply chains, where such specialisations emerge during consultation.

-Each participating company will develop a set of recommendations and an implementation plan for improving resource efficiency.
+Each participating company develops a set of recommendations and an implementation plan for improving resource efficiency.

 Measurable targets are established for individual projects (eg. dollar savings, material inputs/outputs, etc.) and results of implementation are evaluated against these targets at a combined project review forum.

-Participants also have an option to measure their learning against nationally recognised qualifications in Competitive Systems and Practices or Sustainable Operations (costs not included).
+Participants have an option to measure their learning against nationally recognised qualifications in Competitive Systems and Practices or Sustainable Operations (costs not included).